 - Independent study (Honors conversion form required)

 - Graduate courses (no Honors conversion form is required)

-Departments are free to specify additional, more rigorous requirements for students who want to compete Honors in their majors.
-Many do.
+Departments are free to specify additional requirements for students who want to compete Honors in their majors.

-- Types of additional departmental requirements may include: three consecutive semesters of research, a thesis planning seminar, a thesis course, or one or more graduate courses.
+- Types of additional departmental requirements may include: departmental seminar courses, specific thesis courses, a set minimum of consecutive semesters of research, a thesis planning seminar, or one or more graduate courses.
 Make sure that you are aware of, and comply with, all departmental requirements.

 Some academic departments publish details of the requirements for Honors in their majors on their websites.
 Some do not.
-Where there is a website-link to departmental requirements, we will included it on the list of departmental links and contacts (coming soon).
-Please feel free to use this information as a reference, but keep in mind that the most authoritative source of information about departmental requirements is the Honors advisor in the relevant department.
+The most authoritative source of information about departmental requirements is the Honors advisor in the relevant department.